 Click here for more information about the BSc (Hons) curriculum.

-BSc (Hons) in Physics with Second Major in Mathematical Sciences (PHMA)
+BSc (Hons) in Applied Physics with

-Minor in Physics and Applied Physics
+Minor in Physics or Applied Physics